-I was born in 1954 and qualified as an MBChB at the University of Glasgow in 1978.
+I qualified as an MBChB at the University of Glasgow in 1978.
 I held various posts in Scotland including Houseman at Paisley Royal Alexander Infirmary (1978-79), Senior House Officer in Orthopaedics at Glasgow Royal Infirmary (79-80) and Senior House Officer/Registrar Surgical Rotation in Glasgow (1980-83).

 In 1982 I gained the FRCS final exam in the Glasgow and Edinburgh Royal Colleges.